ggao33/Deep-Learning-and-Computer-Vision-A-Z-OpenCV-SSD-GANs/README.md

 hope it can save you some time when applying these projects:

 -------------------------------------------------------------------------------------------------
-Module 1: Frontal face recognition project using Haarcascade for eyes and face.
+Module 1: This is a frontal face recognition project using Haarcascade for eyes and face.
 In the homework, a smile detector was added for human faces and cat face detection was applied. env setup: Everything should work with the most recent Anaconda packages with python 3.7 etc.